zpainter/iassist/content/conferences/iassist2025/_index.md

 See you in Bristol!
 It will be the **Best.
 IASSIST.
 Ever.**

 IASSIST 2025 Program Committee: programme@lists.iassistdata.org
+: Chairs:
 : Michael Beckstrand, mjbeckst ( at ) umn.edu
 : Jane Fry, jane.fry ( at ) cunet.carleton.ca
 : Oliver Watteler, oliver.watteler ( at ) gesis.org

 ### Conference info

 Workshops will be held on the [UWE campus <span class="fas fa-external-link-alt"></span>](https://www.uwe.ac.uk/), and the conference sessions will be at the [Mercure Bristol Grand Hotel <span class="fas fa-external-link-alt"></span>](https://all.accor.com/hotel/A0I2/index.en.shtml) in the historic city centre.
+See Maps and Locan Information section for additional details.
+Local Arrangements Committee: iassist2025 ( at ) uwe.ac.uk

 <hr />
 <br />